renan-souza/d-chiron/d-chiron/README.md

     $ java -jar Monitor.jar --start
     ```

-1. For each monitoring query, the result will be stored in `UMonitoringResult` at each time interval defined for the query.
+1. For each monitoring query, the result will be stored in `UMonitoringResult` during workflow execution at each time interval defined for the query.

 ## Steer